yumy-yumy/topic-model/src/ReadMe.md

 # 3, Computing distances and extracting topics

+3.1.
+Read topic distributions from `final.`

-1. `ldaPy/read_prob.py` & `ldaPy/convert_prob.py` save results from .beta and .gamma to .pkl files and convert shape of matrix(so that in the future we do not have to read these large files again and again)
+Read results from `final.beta` and `final.gamma` to .pkl files and convert the shape of the matrix (so that in the future we do not have to read these large files again and again).
+Read the

+`ldaPy/read_prob.py` & `ldaPy/convert_prob.py` save
 2. `graph/top_term.py` obtain top terms of topics
 3. `graph/compute_distance.py` compute distances between topics
 4. `backend/graph.py` draw graph